 PE and sport funding is given to all primary schools each year.
 First introduced in 2013, the money (around £9000) can only be spent on PE and sport.
 To maximise the long-term impact of our PE provision for pupils and staff, we invest the money in various ways and then closely monitor the impact of these initiatives through assessment of children’s skills, staff and pupil feedback, uptake of clubs etc. We are required to report how we do this.
 Find out more about PE and sport funding and read our provision plan which details how we invest this money.

 We are proud to be part of the School Sport Partnership.
 Find out some of the events and activities we engage with as part of the North East School Sport Partnership.

-Social and Emotional Aspects of Learning (SEAL) is a really important aspect of our school and we’re proud that our children are happy and able to get on so well with each other.
-Each half-term, we have a different theme.
-In 2016 – 2017, these are:
+Living and Learning sessions promote social and emotional aspects of learning (sometimes referred to as SEAL) and other areas of Personal, Social and Health Education (PSHE).
+This is a really important aspect of our school and we’re proud that our children are happy and able to get on so well with each other.
+Each half-term, we have a different theme, such as:

-Pupils’ learning within SEAL sessions actively promotes fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
+Pupils’ learning within Living and Learning sessions actively promotes fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.

 Find out about our school meals, packed lunches and milk.
 Download our Guide to Healthy Packed Lunches.

 Don’t forget – a happy and healthy start and end to the day is to walk to school.